Mount Somma

+The volcano is believed to have formed over 25,000 years ago.
+It has a collapsed caldera of an older volcano, with Mount Vesuvius rising up from the center.
+Despite the potential dangers associated with living near an active volcano, the Somma volcano and its surroundings are a popular tourist destination.
+The mountain lends its name to somma volcanoes, which have a cone rising from within an older caldera.

 Geography

 Mount Somma is the remnant of a large volcano, out of which the peak cone of Mount Vesuvius has grown.
 Mount Somma appears to be spread in a semicircle around the north and northeast of Vesuvius.
 Vesuvius's formation began during the caldera collapse of Mount Somma.

 Approaching Mount Somma from the east, four ridges are encountered: